robtfm/bevy_imposter/readme.md

 })
 ```

 for anything to be produced, the materials used in the area must implement `ImposterBakeMaterial`.
-This is automatically implemented for `StandardMaterial`s, other implementations can be registered by adding an `ImposterMaterialPlugin::<M>`. the frag shader is quite simple, see [the standard material version](src/shaders/standard_material_imposter_baker.wgsl).
+This is automatically implemented for `StandardMaterial`s, other implementations can be registered by adding an `ImposterBakeMaterialPlugin::<M>`. the frag shader is quite simple, see [the standard material version](src/shaders/standard_material_imposter_baker.wgsl).

 # render
 render the imposter with a `MaterialMeshBundle`: